Gitstar-OC/Theme-Verse/README.md

 - Add animation to everytime a new frame or theme loads
 - Add load more option for both homepage and themes, for home page there should be 1 theme at first and later there should be a load more button which will load 2 more themes, after the themes are loaded there should be see all button which will lead to themes button
 - For the thems section, there shoud be 5 themes ( 1 shoe, 1 Ai, 1 payment, 2 restaurant) and the 3 load more will load 1 ai, and 2 restaurnat website

+- There should also be a contact us button to know more or send you file in both the themes section and the home page

 -
 <!--
 This is an open source project, so anyone can contribute just make sure you follow the [Code Of Conduct](Code_Of_Conduct.md)!